mmartinezluis/customknitrender/README.md

 any article file in HTML instead, you would need to move the `html_document` key to the top of the `_output.yaml` file, save the file, and then go to, say, article_1.Rmd, and knit the file.
-Hence, for any time you would like to switch the output format, you woud need to do a cut-paste-save in `_output.yaml`, and a save in your desired file.
+Hence, for any time you would like to switch the output format, you would need to do a cut-paste-save in `_output.yaml`, and a save in your desired file.
 Here is where the `customknitrender` package comes into play.
 The package provides a function, `in_format(x)`, that you can use in the frontmatter of your rmarkdown files to specify the desired output format